 Poppies: Weeping Window is a cascade comprising several thousand handmade ceramic poppies.

-Carlisle Castle, which has military connections dating back to the eleventh century, is cared for and opened to visitors by English Heritage and home to Cumbria’s Museum of Military Life.
-Weeping Window will flow from the top of the keep, arcing over the inner ward wall and cascading down into the outer ward, enabling visitors to view the sculpture from below for the first time.
+Carlisle Castle, which has military connections dating back to the eleventh century, is cared for and open to visitors by English Heritage and home to Cumbria’s Museum of Military Life.
+Weeping Window flows from the top of the keep, arching over the inner ward wall and cascading down into the outer ward, enabling visitors to view the sculpture from below for the first time.

 Join the conversation #PoppiesTour